-This is why it’s a great idea to make yourself into a client that your accountant loves to see.
-Not only will you help lower your accountant’s stress levels by being a model client, but also you’ll make your own tax season easier and less personally stressful, as well.
+It’s a great idea to make yourself into a client that your accountant loves to see.
+You may help lower your accountant’s stress levels by being a model client, and also make your own tax season easier and less stressful.

 An Enrolled Agent, or EA is a tax practitioner who is federally licensed to represent taxpayers before the IRS.

-CPAs, EAs, and tax attorneys all are authorized to practice in front of the IRS, meaning they can help you handle audits or negotiate with tax collectors on your behalf.
+CPAs, EAs, and tax attorneys are authorized to practice in front of the IRS.
+What does that mean?
+They can help you handle audits or negotiate with tax collectors on your behalf.

 Even with the right training and licensing, not every CPA or EA will be the right accountant for you.
 Ask if your accountant is familiar with the specific tax issues that apply to your situation.
 For instance, if you’re a snowbird who spends the winter in another state, you will want to make sure your accountant is comfortable handling the tax requirements for both of your states of residence.

 We all know the cliché of the taxpayer who shows up to their accountant’s office on April 14 with a shoebox full of crumpled receipts and tax documents.
 Being that client is sure to send your accountant heading for the hills.